-Due to the global financial crisis, these minimums were temporarily halved for the financial years between 2009 and 2011.
+During the global financial crisis, the above minimum rates were also temporarily halved for the financial years between 2009 and 2011.
 This was referred to as minimum pension drawdown relief.

 An SMSF must register for PAYG when a Transition to Retirement is started.
 You can download the ATO guidance on TTR for SMSF’s below:TTR ATO Guidance

 Access the ATO website to view the PAYG withholding calculator.